STAUCHS/ICD2O1_Lesson_5_7_Break_Continue/Lesson.md

 # 5.7 Break and Continue
-Sometimes checking the condition at the top of the `while` loop isn't the most effective strategy.
+Sometimes checking the condition after the entire `while` loop runs isn't the most effective strategy.
+What if we wanted to go back to the beginning of the loop while we're in the middle of it?
+Or if we wanted to stop a loop if a certain condition occurred?
+This is where `break` and `continue` come in handy.

 ## Break
 To better understand what `break` does, let's take a loop at the guessing game program we created from the previous Lesson.
 Here is a reminder of what that looked like: